 This is the most common hosting method where one pays for a certain amount of server space and is then granted all the necessary facilities such as bandwidth, space, software and so on.

 Most web hosting is shared, usually by default unless stated otherwise.
-The idea here is that your website is running on a server, sharing space with other hosted websites; a few companies will provide either Linux or windows server options for shared hosting, though for most companies, Linux is the default choice because it is cheaper, unless you intend to run some special applications in which case you might use windows.
+The idea here is that your website is running on a server, sharing space with other hosted websites; a few companies will provide either Linux or windows server options for best shared hosting, though for most companies, Linux is the default choice because it is cheaper, unless you intend to run some special applications in which case you might use windows.

 With dedicated web hosting one is provided with complete control of an entire server to use as they wish, usually customized to meet the customer’s exact needs.
 As one would expect this is expensive, which is why shared hosting is more commonly used as it allows a single server to share maintenance costs among many users.